Finding the right installer for you

 - Look at their experience as much as accreditations and qualifications

 - Check their rating, customer reviews and photos from previous projects

 Things to do before selecting an installer

-Like with any big task you are undertaking, it is worth ensuring you do some good research on any installer you approach for your project.
+Like with any big task you’re undertaking, it’s worth ensuring you research any installer you approach for your project.